usnistgov/Pope.jl/docs/src/index.md

-# Pope is the Pass One Pulse Examiner
+# Pope

-Pope is super alpha, expect zero support.
+Pope (Pass One Pulse Examiner) is super alpha, expect zero support.

-The primary way to interact with Pope is through the scripts in Pope/scripts.
+The primary way to interact with Pope is through the Scripts, so check that section first.

-For MassCompatibleAnalysisFeb2017 you will use `make_preknowledge.py` followed by one or both of `popeonce.jl` and `popewatchesmatter.jl`.

 ```@contents
-Pages = ["pope.md",
-         "ljh.md"
-         ]
 Depth = 2
 ```